Strike Update: Agents Step In

 At the same time, the studios were bringing their own pressure to bear on the guild and its members.
 Early in the week, the companies began sending suspension notices to those who work for TV production companies they finance that are typically run by writer-producers, sending chills through industry ranks.
 Then they warned writer-producers, known in the industry as show runners, that they faced termination if they failed to carry out their production duties.

 Many top show runners have refused to cross picket lines.
-In an apparent attempt to pressure them to return to work, CBS Corp., 20th Century Fox Television and NBC Universal sent "breach-of-contract" letters to several dozen writer-producers of their shows.
+In an apparent attempt to pressure them to return to work,

 The CBS Paramount letters threatened to stop payment for producer services and to pursue legal action if the writer-producers continued to stay off the job.
 The Fox studio letters also notified writers that they were in default of their contracts.
 "You did not report to work . . . to render your non-writing services," stated the letters, which went out Wednesday night.
 "Twentieth Century Fox Television is hereby notifying you that the terms of your agreement are immediately suspended."

 On Wednesday, more than 100 show runners of some of TV's biggest shows -- including "